flyconnectome/bigclust2/README.md

 > [!TIP]
 > Note the `@main` in above command?
 We're asking `uvx` to always use the latest version of `bigclust2` but we could also point it at a specific release using e.g. `@02ea911`.

+### Controls

+Most GUI elements are hopefully self-explanatory - when in doubt look for the tooltip.

+#### Scatterplot

+Use the left click + hold to move the view and shift + left click + hold to draw a selection box around points.

+- `ESC` to deselect all points
+- `C` to toggle the control panel
+- `L` to toggle labels
+- left/right arrows increase/decrease font size of labels
+- up/down arrows increase/decrease marker size
+- double-click on a label to highlight points with the same label
+- shift + double-click on a label to select points with the same label
+- CMD/control + shift + double-click on a label to add points with the same label to the current selection

+#### 3D Viewer

+Use the left click + hold to rotate the view, middle button + hold to pan and scroll to zoom in and out.

+- `C` to toggle the legend
+- to align the view: `1` (front), `2` (side), `3` (top)

 ## Troubleshooting